manuelbieh/react-book/basics/event-handling.md

 }
 ```

 This way, the method is only bound to the instance **once** and possible checks to compare the method's likeness would always yield `true`.
 Thus, expensive `shouldComponentUpdate()` calls can easily be avoided.
 However, using this method of binding the method to the class instance is not without problems either: if the component in question does not yet use a constructor, it will now certainly have to.
-In order to to this, we need to call the `super(props)` method to pass the **props** of the component to the `React.Component` parent class.
+In order to do this, we need to call the `super(props)` method to pass the **props** of the component to the `React.Component` parent class.
 In the end, we end up writing the name of the method twice.
 Once on its own, and once to define and bind its `this`.

 Using this method allows us to avoid potential performance bottlenecks, even if it is a little bit more verbose, but it could still be considered somewhat messy and cumbersome.
 We will now look at an even easier way to bind a method to a class instance.

 #### **Class properties**

-**Beware:** in order to use method I am about to explain, you need to have installed the babel plugin `@babel/plugin-proposal-class-properties`.
+**Beware:** in order to use the method I am about to explain, you need to have installed the babel plugin `@babel/plugin-proposal-class-properties`.
 But as most React setups already include this by default, I will assume that we can use **class properties** safely and without error.
 If this is not the case for some reason, event handler methods should always be bound in the constructor.

 But how exactly do we bind our method via a **class property**?
-To be entirely correct: we're cheating.
+To be entirely correct: we are cheating.
 Instead of defining a real class method as shown in the above example, we define a **public class property** which is passed an **arrow function**:

 ```
 class Counter extends React.Component {